lnpandey/IITM_Research_Interpretability_of_Attention_Networks/AAAI/readme.md

 ### TABLE 2:  Analysis of Entropy and Layer averaging on Dataset 1 with Focus net functionally zero
+- Focus is MLP with 2 hidden layers of 50 units with no bias and weights initialised with Xavier norm.
+Focus is functionally zero.
+- Classification is MLP with 1 hidden layer of 50 units with weights initialised with Xavier norm and bias with zeros.
 - Adam Optimizer is used and learning rate is tuned.
 - Best runs are those runs in which Accuracy > 95%